stagetimerio/cloudflare-screenshotone-proxy/README.md

 wrangler secret put SCREENSHOTONE_SECRET_KEY
 ```

 You'll be prompted to enter each value.
-These are stored securely and not visible in your code.
+These are stored securely in Cloudflare.

+The `CACHE_KEY` is configured in `wrangler.jsonc` and can be changed to invalidate all cached screenshots on the next deployment.
+Simply update the value (e.g., from `v1` to `v2`) and redeploy.

 ### 3. Development